Birational geometry and localisation of categories: Places, valuations and the Riemann varieties

 \section{Places, valuations and the Riemann varieties}

-In this section, we give a first categorical relationship between the idea of places and that of algebraic varieties.
+In this section, we give a second categorical relationship between the idea of places and that of algebraic varieties.
 This leads us to consider Zariski's ``abstract Riemann surface of a field" as a locally ringed space.
-As we could not find this elaborated in the literature (except for a terse allusion in \cite[0.6, p.
-146]{hironaka}: we thank Bernard Teissier for pointing out this reference), we start by giving the details.
+We start by giving the details of this theory, as we could not find it elaborated in the literature\footnote{Except for a terse allusion in \cite[0.6, p.
+146]{hironaka}: we thank Bernard Teissier for pointing out this reference.}.
+We remark however that the study of `Riemann-Zariski spaces' has recently been revived by different authors independently (see \cite {fk}, \cite{mt1}, \cite{mt2}, \cite{mva}).